ofiryakobi/debm/README.md

 Did you find an error in one of the models, a result that does not replicate, or found a more efficient way to write an existing code?
 Please email me at ofiryakobi+debm (at) gmail.com

-Make sure you are always up to date
+Make sure you are always up-to-date
 ----
 **Important** - one of the essential goals for this package is to keep coding free of errors and bugs.
 If code is being corrected, you will not be able to enjoy it until you update your existing package.